ewcchan/apis/management/keys_secrets.md

   3. Optional: If you want to add a secret to the key, select the **API Portal Link** for the key that you want to add the secret to and select **Set API Secret**.
   4. Select **Save** to save the new key.
   5. You can repeat steps *a* through *d* for additional keys, if necessary.
 You can have a maximum of 5 keys in this section per API.
-Your keys are listed for the API when the *Sharing* tab is selected.
+Your keys are listed for the API when the Sharing & keys tab is selected.

 ## Specifying a key and secret in an API call
 {: #spec_key_secret}